 Demand for battery energy storage is expected to grow exponentially over the next 10-20 years and beyond, underpinned by increasing awareness of the need to limit fossil fuel usage.
 Over 80% of the global supply chain of rare earth elements, important minerals for electric vehicles and wind turbine components, is controlled by China.
 In December 2018, Tianqi, a Chinese manufacturing company, bought a 23.8% share in Chilean-based SQM, the world’s second largest lithium producer, from Canadian fertilizer company Nutrien for $4.1 billion, the largest deal in history for a lithium asset.
 Moves like this are further solidifying China’s dominance in the sector.
 Already, the global leader in sales and production of electric vehicles, Beijing’s mining and manufacturing prowess has left Washington behind.
 China controls 51% of the global total of chemical lithium, 62% of chemical cobalt and 100% of spherical graphite — the major components of lithium-ion batteries.

-The United States is at risk of losing its renewable targets and needs to secure lithium deposits to help drive its clean energy development industries.
+The United States is at risk of losing its renewable targets and needs to secure lithium, and other resource deposits to help drive its clean energy development industries.
 Beijing government subsidies and quotas for EV sales have incentivized efforts to corner the electric vehicle supply chain.
-Reuters reports that Chinese entities now control nearly half of global lithium production and 60 percent of the electric battery production capacity.
+Reuters reports that Chinese entities now control nearly half of global lithium production and 60% of the electric battery production capacity.
 By 2030, Goldman Sachs predicts China could supply 60% of the world’s EVs.
-By increasing the supply, the U.S. can ensure it meets the demand it will have in the future.
-It is imperative that the U.S. not become reliant on foreign nations, such as China, to receive its allotment of lithium.
-Increasing the supply will provide stability for a clean energy future.
-U.S. automakers will be able to push EVs into the market.
-We will limit our reliance on fossil fuels and even push our supply across the globe to be a leader in the rare earth mineral space.
+By increasing the lithium supply, the U.S. can ensure it meets future demand and provide stability for a clean energy future.
+U.S. automakers will be able to accelerate their push to bring EVs into the market, limiting America’s reliance on fossil fuels.
+Therefore, it is imperative that the U.S. not become reliant on adversarial nations to receive its allotment of lithium.

 Infrastructure